ScreenLife-Capture-Team/app/readme.md

 # ScreenLife Capture Android App

-# Dev branch notes:

-This branch (development) is for beta testing of new changes.
-Only merge with main when confirmed stable

 ### Changelog
 #### v.
-1.1.0
+1.1.0, 28 Feb 2023

 - Added notice screens when user intentionally pause/resume recording
 - Updated gradle for SDK 32 (Android 12), fixed issue with intent passing for android 12
-- Updated gradel and fixed method calls for notification and datetime utils for SDK 25 and below (Android 7 and below)
+- Updated gradle and fixed method calls for notification and datetime utils for SDK 25 and below (Android 7 and below)

 This repo contains the Android Application used in the ScreenLife Capture study.
 The application allows participants to record and upload screenshots taken every X number of seconds.
 The general layout of the code is explained below.